willnorris/willnorris.com/content/now.md

 Quite honestly, we're still adjusting to new schools, new community, new everything.
 While there are certainly some aspects that are great, overall it's been a tough transition.

-I'm [currently reading](/wiki/reading-list/) Darknet by Matthew Mather.
+I'm [currently reading](/wiki/reading-list/) The Peripheral by William Gibson.

 ## Professional